xleven/xleven/README.md

 Greetings from xleven!

 I’m right now a full stack AI engineer who loves LLMs and all cutting-edge AI techs.
-Formerly I'd been a data scientist for several years.
+Formerly I worked as a data scientist for several years.

 Projects I've been building recently: